lautomator/udacity-fe-nano/P6/readme.md

 #P6: Feed Reader Testing

 ##Project Summary
-This site loads several Udacity RSS feeds.
+This site loads several [Udacity](https://www.udacity.com/) RSS feeds.
 There is a menu on the left that allows the user to choose the desired feed.
-[Jasmine](http://jasmine.github.io/) has been used to run tests on site.
-The tests conducted are:
+[Jasmine](http://jasmine.github.io/) has been used as the testing platform.
+The tests conducted were:

 * RSS feeds: are they defined?
 Are their properties defined?
 * The Menu: is the menu hidden by default?
 Does its visibility change when clicked.